HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 Here's the tl;dr for this section, for ease of reference.

-We have a sequence of fully-faithful embeddings of cartesian closed categories, each of which admits a left adjoint, as shown below:
+We have a sequence of fully-faithful embeddings of bicartesian closed categories, each of which admits a left adjoint, as shown below:

 <p style="text-align:center;">